zendframework/zend-diactoros/doc/book/custom-responses.md

 - Returning a response containing HTML; in this case, you likely want to provide the HTML to the constructor, not a stream with the HTML injected.
-- Returning a response containing JSON; in this case, you likely want to provide the data to seriazlize to JSON, not a stream containing serialized JSON.
+- Returning a response containing JSON; in this case, you likely want to provide the data to serialize to JSON, not a stream containing serialized JSON.
 - Returning a response with no content; in this case, you don't want to bother with the body at all.
 - Returning a redirect response; in this case, you likely just want to specify the target for the `Location` header, and optionally the status code.